There is always a way out of cultic relationships

 For all who love justice, diversity, and equality

-Work to vote him out and learn about what has happened to our country, because when he’s gone — this year or whenever, we’ll still have to deal with his weaponized followers, his ruination of the public sphere, the reasons so may people were willing to support him, and the untold damage he and his enablers have done to every part of our country.
+Thank you for working to vote him out.
+Now, we must learn about what has happened to our country, because now that he’s gone, we’ll still have to deal with his devastated, terrified, and weaponized followers, his ruination of the public sphere, the reasons so may people were willing to support him, and the untold damage he and his enablers have done to every part of our country.

 Don’t throw yourself away with infatuation *or* hatred.
-Both feed the unhealthy needs of a deeply troubled man and a deeply troubled country.
+Both feed the unhealthy needs of a deeply troubled man and a deeply troubled groups of followers.

 Do your shadow work.
 Hatred and infatuation, if you do your shadow work, can lead to deep and nearly magical evolution.